Atelier-Shiori/anitomy-for-cocoa/Readme.md

 ## License

-The port of *Anitomy* for Cocoa is licensed under the same license as the [orginal code](https://github.com/erengy/anitomy), [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html).
+The port of *Anitomy* for Cocoa is licensed under the same license as the [orginal code](https://github.com/erengy/anitomy), Mozilla Public License 2.0.
 Anitomy is by Eren Okka.